College of Communication & Creative Arts - Art

 A well-organized presentation is important!

-• 2D work (drawings, prints, etc.) may be matted/mounted for uniform display but this isn’t absolutely necessary.
+- 2D work (drawings, prints, etc.) may be matted/mounted for uniform display but this isn’t required.
 If you do mat your artwork, use black/white/neutral borders.
 You can protect the works by covering them with acetate, or simply put a flap of clean paper over/between them.
 Do not frame the work or use glass.

-• If you are showing digital works, bringing your own laptop to the review assures easy and quick access to your files.
-If you use a CD or portable drive for your works, it is best to use .jpg or .pdf formats for still images.
+- If you are showing digital works, bringing your own laptop to the review assures easy and quick access to your files.
+Use .jpg or .pdf formats for still images.
 If you are showing animations, videos, etc. (keep them short, or show short example clips) it is best to use a Mac formatted DVD, Quicktime file or .mp4 file.

-For fall semester entrance, freshman and transfer applications are due by March 1.
-The application deadline for spring semester entrance is November 1 for freshmen and transfers.
+- For fall semester entrance, freshman and transfer applications are due by March 1.